react-navigation/react-navigation.github.io/versioned_docs/version-6.x/shared-element-transitions.md

 ## Limitations

-Shared Element Transitions have several current limitations to be aware of:
+Shared Element Transitions currently have several limitations to be aware of:

-- Only the native stack navigator is supported
+- Only the [native stack navigator](native-stack-navigator.md) is supported
-- The Tab navigator is not supported
+- Other navigators such as JS stack, drawer, and bottom tabs are not supported
 - Transitions with native modals don't work properly on iOS

 ### New Architecture specific limitations (Reanimated 4)